-V. PLATFORMS AND THE CORRELATION BETWEEN ABUSE AND THE GOALS OF COMPETITION LAW tition law has always faced an existential crisis about what its purpose is in the economy and society, and the two-sided nature of platforms comes to perplex the inquiry because its economic activity inextricably combines suppliers and consumers - two opposite, but complementary poles.
+V. PLATFORMS AND THE CORRELATION BETWEEN ABUSE AND THE GOALS OF COMPETITION LAW

+One final area that platform business models have complicated for competition law is that of its goals and purposes.
+Competition law has always faced an existential crisis about what its purpose is in the economy and society, and the two-sided nature of platforms comes to perplex the inquiry because its economic activity inextricably combines suppliers and consumers - two opposite, but complementary poles.